-The liability risks associated with owning leased real estate and apartments property can be enormous.
+The liability risks associated with owning leased real estate and apartment property can be enormous.
 Keeping up with activities of tenants, their guests, building maintenance, contractors, and building management is nearly impossible.
 Therefore, carrying general liability insurance on these properties is critical to your overall risk management strategy.
 Not only does it protect you against a wide range of potential lawsuits, it even defends you against fraudulent claims.

 Common claim examples: